nsb002/django-axes_rest/README.md

 Run `python setup.py sdist`.
 This creates a directory called **dist** and builds the package inside.
 You can then install it with **pip** like this: `pip install dist/django-axes_rest-0.1.tar.gz`

+You can download the latest build there: https://github.com/nsb002/django-axes_rest/releases

 ## Quick start

 1. Install axes and rest_framework with pip: